Recommended Power Reading - Excelerator BI

 PP-and-PBI-cover-367x456

-This book is available for purchase here as an eBook and here as a Paperback (Australia Only).
+This book is available for purchase here as an eBook.
 This book is now in its 2nd Edition with a new ISBN and includes DAX, Power Query, Power BI Desktop, PowerBI.com.
 Covers Excel 2010 through Excel 2016.

 4. Building Data Models with PowerPivot – Ferrari and Russo